Victor Kraft (photographer)

-Victor Hugo Etler Kraftsov, known as Victor Kraft (August 8, 1915 – July 2, 1976), was a professional photographer and life-long friend of Aaron Copland.
+Victor Hugo Etler Kraftsov, known as Victor Kraft (August 8, 1915 – July 2, 1976), was a professional photographer and lifelong friend and lover of Aaron Copland.

 Early life

 Victor Kraft was born Victor Hugo Etler on August 8, 1915, in Oneonta, New York, the son of Samuel Etler (born in New York City) and Bella Kraftsov (emigrated from Alexandrovsk, Russia).

 Kraft attended Public School 19 and DeWitt Clinton High School.
 He was a violinist prodigy and gave concerts as a child, later attending Juilliard School.
 He studied composition under Roger Sessions.
 He left music to pursue photography at the urging of Aaron Copland.

 Kraft and Copland met in 1932, when Kraft was 16 years old, and had a close relationship until Kraft's death in 1976.
 Copland called Kraft his "pupil, companion, secretary and friend."

 In 1936, Kraft studied photography at the Santuario de Ocotlan in Tlaxcala and from December 1936 to April 1937 he covered the Spanish Civil War as a photojournalist for Louis Aragon's Ce Soir.